Sparse Bayesian Deep Functional Learning with Structured Region Selection: Details for the Real-world Datasets

 \paragraph{Implementation details.} Relative to the simulation defaults in Appendix~\ref{app:hyperparams}, we keep the same network architecture and use mini-batch size 32.
 For smaller-sample real datasets, we recommend a less aggressive first-layer sparsification prior to mitigate underfitting; accordingly, we use $(\lambda_n,\sigma_{0,n}^2,\sigma_{1,n}^2)=(10^{-1},10^{-5},5\times 10^{-2})$ for Tecator, Bike, and IHPC.
 (Unless otherwise stated, other hyperparameters follow Appendix~\ref{app:hyperparams}.)

 \textbf{ECG.} The ECG dataset is from the EchoNext dataset on PhysioNet \citep{PhysioNet-echonext-1.1.0,goldberger2000physiobank} and downloaded from https://physionet.org/content/echonext/1.1.0/.
 To reduce phase variability, we detect R-peaks and align each waveform to the detected R-peak, extract a fixed-length beat-centered window, and resample it to a common grid of length $L=256$ at 250\,Hz, following standard ECG preprocessing practice \cite{kachuee2018ecg,makowski2021neurokit2}.
 To better approximate an i.i.d.\ sample, we remove repeated measurements from the same subject; after deduplication, the final sample sizes are 26{,}192/4{,}618/5{,}434 for train/validation/test, equal to the numbers of unique patients in each split.
 The window length is selected using the training split only by screening candidate pre/post windows and choosing the configuration that minimizes variability of the aligned R-peak location across subjects (trimmed standard deviation below $0.03$ on the normalized phase), which yields a symmetric window of 0.3\,s before and 0.3\,s after the R-peak.
-To adjust for scalar covariates, we residualize the response by fitting an OLS regression on the training split (age, sex, acquisition year, location setting, and race/ethnicity) and applying the fitted adjustment to validation/test splits.
-For ECG, we use a higher-capacity network (7 hidden layers of width 512; total depth 8) trained with mini-batch size 512 and learning rate $5\times 10^{-4}$; we consider $\mathcal J=\{180,200,220\}$ and use B-splines of degree 8 to accommodate the larger sample size and sharply localized QRS morphology.

 To assess region identification, we define silver-standard intervals on the original domains and then map them to the normalized domain $\mathcal T=[0,1]$ induced by our fixed-window.
 For ECG, we use a $120$\,ms window \citep{yu2003high,HUMMEL2009553} centered at the R peak, i.e., $[-0.06,0.06]$ seconds relative to the R peak, as a silver-standard proxy for the QRS complex extent.